 Step 1: A nomination may be made by a parent/guardian, general education teacher or other school personnel, community members, self or peer.
 Nomination indicates a request that the student be considered as a potential candidate and initiates the process of compiling information about the student.
 Nomination procedures assume parents and teachers have adequate awareness of gifted education and the identification process and information relative to characteristics of gifted students, including underrepresented populations in the district.
-Adequately ensuring that the nomination process is one way to improve diversity and equitable representation and to combat stereotypes and misunderstandings regarding gifted education.
+Adequately ensuring that the community is informed about gifted education opportunities, gifted characteristics and the nomination process is one way to improve diversity and equitable representation and to combat stereotypes and misunderstandings regarding gifted education.
 Gifted students are found in all cultural groups and across all economic strata.
 There are a variety of ways to address this, including brochures, website information, teacher awareness of gifted characteristics, parent meetings, letters to parents, presentations to school boards and PTA groups, curriculum night information, back to school night, newspaper ads or a district handbook.